ArjunRAj77/Flask-Restaurant-App/README.md

-# Flask-Restaurant-App
+# Flask Restaurant App
-A simple flask application for restaurant.
+A simple flask application for restaurant that performs the following functions:
+- Sign In/ Sign Up of customers.
+- Converting customers into vendors.
+- Creating inventory items.
+- Placing Order on inventory items.
+- Displaying the complete list of items from the inventory.

+Entirely made with python and flask.

-# Requirements
+# System Requirements

 1. Run the following command in command shell :
     `pip install -r requirements.txt` and make sure that mySQL is installed before the first command.